aharita/engineer-to-leader/docs/manager-to-director/module-2/index.md

 *The Dunbar Number of Engineering.*

 Teams break when they get too big.
 Communication becomes exponential ($N^2$).
+At some point, your "team" is just a support group.
 **Rule:** A team is 4-8 people.
 At 10, it's a social club.
 At 12, it's a disaster.
+At 14, it's a small country with internal politics.
 You must split teams *before* they break.

 **Real-world scenarios:**